louisfaury/bayesian_classification/README.md

  • Implementation of basic bayesian (and GML to be compared with) methods for binary classification on the *Breast Cancer (Diagnostic) Wiscounsin* dataset.
- • The full dataset is given below :
+ • The full dataset is composed of 699 points laying in a 10-dimensional space.
+It is detailed below :

     Radius    Texture    Perimeter    Area    Smoothness    Compactness    Concacity    Concavity    Symetry    Diagnostic